dwarvesf/WeAreHiring/open-positions/growth-lead.md

 show_frontmatter: true
 ---

-## Marketing

-We are open to a marketing position!
+We are open to a growth position!

 If you are looking for a tech-savvy company to contribute to and make your career, this may be your opportunity to put in your spirit and ideal setup.